-Shareholders who are unable to attend the Meeting in person, or any adjournments or postponements thereof, are requested to complete, date and sign the enclosed form of proxy (registered holders) or voting instruction form (beneficial holders) and return it in the envelope provided.
-To be effective, the enclosed form of proxy or voting instruction form must be mailed or faxed so as to reach or be deposited with Computershare Investor Services Inc. ("Computershare"), the Company's transfer agent (in the case of registered holders) at Computershare, Attention: Proxy Department, 135 West Beaver Creek, PO Box 300, Richmond Hill, Ontario, L4B 4R5; Fax No: +1 416 263-9524 or 1 866 249-7775, not later than 5:00 p.m.
-(Toronto time) on November 15, 2019, or in the event of an adjournment, not later than two (2) business days preceding the day to which the Meeting is adjourned (the "Proxy Deadline"), or to your intermediary (in the case of beneficial holders) with sufficient time for them to file a proxy by the Proxy Deadline.
+Shareholders are entitled to vote at the Meeting either in person or by proxy in accordance with the procedures described in the Circular accompanying this notice.
+The Company is encouraging all shareholders to vote by proxy in advance of the Meeting.
+To be effective, the enclosed form of proxy or voting instruction form must be mailed or faxed so as to reach or be deposited with Computershare Investor Services Inc. ("Computershare"), the Company's transfer agent (in the case of registered holders) at Attention: Proxy Department, 135 West Beaver Creek, PO Box 300, Richmond Hill, Ontario, L4B 4R5, FAX No: (416) 263-9524 or 1-866-249-7775 not later than 5:00 p.m.
+(Toronto time) on November 20, 2020, or in the event of an adjournment, not later than two (2) business days preceding the day to which the Meeting is adjourned (the "Proxy Deadline"), or to your intermediary (in the case of beneficial holders) with sufficient time for them to file a proxy by the Proxy Deadline.
 SHAREHOLDERS ARE REMINDED TO REVIEW THE CIRCULAR BEFORE VOTING.

-DATED this 10th day of October 2019.
+DATED this 15th day of October 2020.